 Our body absorbs alcohol twice as fast on an empty stomach, which is as fast as it would absorb alcohol through an IV.

-To add on, the elimination of its toxins is slower, which causes a higher levels of alcohol poisoning as stronger hangovers.
+In addition, the elimination of its toxins is slower, which causes a higher levels of alcohol poisoning and stronger hangovers.

-- If, for whatever reason, you drink alcoholic drinks on an empty stomach, make sure to eat a snack that, at the very least, contains butter as soon as you can.
+- If, for whatever reason, you drink alcoholic drinks on an empty stomach, make sure to eat a snack soon after.